Blagojce Jovcevski

 Project 1

-Title: Developing gut-brain axis cell models mimicking synucleinopathies
+Title: Developing gut-brain axis models mimicking synucleinopathies

 Description: Synucleinopathies such as Parkinson’s disease (PD) and dementia with Lewy bodies arise from the formation of intracellular toxic protein aggregates.
 Formation of α-synuclein aggregates in the gut are trafficked from gut epithelial cells to CNS neurons during disease.
 This project involves 1) establishing gut and neuronal cell models (as well as mixed cell models) of α-synuclein aggregation, 2) assess the global molecular changes during α-synuclein aggregation, and 3) high-throughput screening of potential drug leads and probing aggregate trafficking mechanisms across cell types.